 2. Clean Your Gutters

-How to Clean Gutters
+How to Clean Your Gutters

-- Begin cleaning near a downspout.
+- Start working near a downspout.

-Install Gutter Guards
+Pro Tip: Install Gutter Guards

 3. Caulk and Seal Your Windows